 The resident will be able to identify additional diagnostic procedures necessary in the evaluation of the head and neck neoplasm, including the indications for endoscopic biopsy, needle aspiration biopsy, and open biopsy.
 The resident will be able to successfully perform these procedures under supervision.
 1,2 PC The resident will be able to manage the preoperative and postoperative head and neck patient with supervision.
 They will be able to assess risk factors for complications in the post-operative period.
-PC The resident will demonstrate awareness and sensitivity to the emotions, social issues, and cultural influences of the patient and their family.
+1,2 PC The resident will demonstrate awareness and sensitivity to the emotions, social issues, and cultural influences of the patient and their family.
 They will demonstrate good communication with patient and families.
 1,2 P, IP The resident will utilize the appropriate supportive health care services; e.g. speech pathology, social services.
 They demonstrate interdisciplinary care and management of the patient.
-1,2 PC, SBP, P The resident will be familiar with and be able to discuss the presenting signs and symptoms, risk factors, and diagnostic evaluation of the basic tumor types in the following regions: a. lip b. oral c. oropharynx d. nasopharynx e. larynx and hypopharynx f. paranasal sinuses, nasal cavity g. odontogenic tumors and tumors of bone h. thyroid/parathyroid i. major and minor salivary glands j. neoplasms of the ear and temporal bone k. melanomas of the head and neck l. non-melanotic skin carcinomas of the head and neck m. connective tissue malignancies of the head and neck 2) connective tissue malignancies of the head and neck in children n. esophageal neoplasms o. tracheal neoplasms p. bronchial neoplasms 1,2 MK The resident will be able to discuss the application and utility of the various techniques for radiographic diagnosis of head and neck malignancy, including CT scan and MR scan.
-MK, PC Familiarity with the general principles of primary and late reconstruction.
-1,2 MK MK The resident will be able to discuss the general principles of radiation therapy in the treatment of head and neck malignancies.
+1,2 PC, SBP, P The resident will be familiar with and be able to discuss the presenting signs and symptoms, risk factors, and diagnostic evaluation of the basic tumor types in the following regions: a. lip b. oral c. oropharynx d. nasopharynx e. larynx and hypopharynx f. paranasal sinuses, nasal cavity g. odontogenic tumors and tumors of bone h. thyroid/parathyroid i. major and minor salivary glands j. neoplasms of the ear and temporal bone k. melanomas of the head and neck l. non-melanotic skin carcinomas of the head and neck m. connective tissue malignancies of the head and neck 1) soft tissue sarcomas in the head and neck in adults 2) connective tissue malignancies of the head and neck in children n. esophageal neoplasms o. tracheal neoplasms p. bronchial neoplasms 1,2 MK, PC The resident will be able to discuss the application and utility of the various techniques for radiographic diagnosis of head and neck malignancy, including CT scan and MR scan. , Familiarity with the general principles of primary and late reconstruction.
+The resident will be able to discuss the general principles of radiation therapy in the treatment of head and neck malignancies.
 The resident will be able to describe the short-term and long-term complications of radiation therapy to the head and neck.
+1,2 MK MK The resident will be able to discuss the general principles of chemotherapy and the types of protocols available.
+1,2 MK